 Welcome to your fourth e-Training lesson with Keith Robertson.
-This week Keith explains how to improve your centre-lines and takes a look at prelim 13, which includes three of them!
-Once you’ve put his advice into practice, remember to let us know how you got on!
+This week Keith explains how to improve your centre-lines and we take a look at prelim 13, which includes three of them.

 Session 1: Nailing your centre line

 You’re required to ride three centre lines in prelim 13, so it’s vital that you perfect them for this test.

 When you don’t have the luxury of warming up outside the arena, you can often trace a bad centre line back to the horse not being turned correctly at A. The rider either overshoots the centre line with too much neck bend and lets the horse’s quarters fall in or out, or doesn’t complete the turn, meaning the quarters are not following the shoulders.
 Both these faults mean the entry cannot be straight, which leads to a low mark.

 Tip one: If you’re in a 20x60m arena, work on an accurate turn and trot down the centre line with confidence with the horse working between your hand and leg — imagine you want to ride through the judge at C.